iec2-uit/iec-models/README.md

 * !pip3 install catalyst
 * !pip install -U albumentations

-3. run `py main.py` for deafault parameters or you can customize by call class IEC like:
+3. run `python3 main.py` for deafault parameters or you can customize by call class IEC like:

 * IEC.download('name datasets')
 => These are 5 datasets you can download by type(still update more):